 Graduate students interested in joint MA/JD or MA/PhD programs should visit the Joint Degree applicants' page for more information on the application process for joint degrees.

-The application dealine for the fall semester (prioritized consideration for scholarships) is January 15th and the final deadline is April 1st.
+The application deadline for the fall semester (prioritized consideration for scholarships) is January 15th and the final deadline is April 1st.
 The application deadline for the spring semester is November 1st.

 MA program Requirements